Fort Hill Integrated College

-Fort Hill Integrated College is an Integrated College in Lisburn, Northern Ireland, located on Belfast Road.
+Fort Hill Integrated College is an Integrated College in Lisburn, Northern Ireland, located on the Belfast Road.
 The principal of the school is Mr. Colin Millar.
 The school crest depicts keys representing opening the doors of knowledge: academic, personal, social, cultural, emotional and spiritual.

 Context

 Integrated Education is a Northern Ireland phenomenon, where traditionally schools were sectarian, either run as Catholic schools or Protestant schools.
 On as parental request, a school could apply to 'transition' to become Grant Maintained offering 30% of the school places to students from the minority community.
 Lagan College was the first integrated school to open in 1981.
 A small number of existing controlled schools have had their status changed by the local authority becoming 'controlled integrated schools'.

 Fort Hill Integrated College Ethos

 The School's Ethos is a list of its values that spell H.E.A.R.T., which stands for: